SFTtech/openage/doc/code/curves.md

 and shared pointers.

-On contruction of a primitive curve object, a keyframe with time `t = time::time_t::min_value()` and the default value of the value type is inserted.
+On contruction of a primitive curve object, a keyframe with time `t = time::time_t::min_value()` and the value's type is instanciated with its default constructor.
 This is done to ensure that for any requested time `t`, there is always a valid value to be returned.
 This mirrors the expected behaviour from declaring primitive values in C++ where members may be auto-initialized without explicit assignment to a default value.
 The default value for curves can also be explicitely assigned in the constructor.
-For value types that don't have default values, a default value must always be passed in the constructor.
+Types that don't have a default constructor require that a default value is passed to the curve constructor.

 `BaseCurve` objects can be targeted by or trigger events from the [event system](/doc/code/event_system.md).
 As a consequence, curves are not copy constructable as they require a unique ID for